History of Paris: French Revolution (1789–1799)

 The population of Paris had dropped to 570,000 by 1797, but building still continued.
 A new bridge over the Seine, the modern Pont de la Concorde, which had been started under Louis XVI, was completed in 1792.
-Other landmarks were converted to new purposes: the Panthéon was transformed from a church into a mausoleum for notable Frenchmen, the Louvre became a museum, and the Palais-Bourbon, a former residence of the royal family, became the home of the National Assembly.
+Other landmarks were converted to new purposes: the Panthéon was transformed from a church into a mausoleum, the Louvre became a museum, and the Palais-Bourbon, a former residence of the royal family, became the home of the National Assembly.
 The two first covered commercial streets in Paris, the Passage du Caire and the Passage des Panoramas, were opened in 1799.

 Under Napoleon I (1800–1815)

-First Consul Napoleon Bonaparte moved into the Tuileries Palace on 19 February 1800 and immediately began to re-establish calm and order after the years of uncertainty and terror of the Revolution.
-He made peace with the Catholic church by signing the Concordat of 1801 with Pope Pius VII; masses were held again in all churches in Paris (and in the whole of France), priests were allowed to wear ecclesiastical clothing again, and churches were permitted to ring their bells.
-To re-establish order in the unruly city, he abolished the elected position of the Mayor of Paris, and replaced it with a Prefect of the Seine appointed by him on 17 February 1800.
-The first prefect, Louis Nicolas Dubois, was appointed on 8 March 1800 and held his position until 1810.
+First Consul Napoleon Bonaparte moved into the Tuileries Palace on 19 February 1800 and immediately began to re-establish order after the years of uncertainty and terror of the Revolution.
+He made peace with the Catholic church by signing the Concordat of 1801 with Pope Pius VII; masses were held again in all churches.
+He abolished the elected position of the Mayor of Paris, and replaced it with a Prefect of the Seine appointed by him on 17 February 1800.
+The first prefect, Louis Nicolas Dubois, was appointed on 8 March 1800.
 Each of the twelve arrondissements had its own mayor, but their power was limited to enforcing the decrees of Napoleon's ministers.

 After he crowned himself Emperor on 2 December 1804, Napoleon began a series of projects to make Paris into an imperial capital to rival ancient Rome.
-He began construction of the Rue de Rivoli, from the Place de la Concorde to the Place des Pyramides.
+He began construction of the Rue de Rivoli.
 The old convent of the Capucines was demolished, and he built a new street that connected Place Vendôme to the Grands Boulevards.
 The street was called the "Rue Napoléon", later renamed the Rue de la Paix.